birgit2704/birgit2704/README.md

 - 👋 Hi, I’m @birgit2704.
 I discovered just recently how much I enjoy coding.
 This encouraged me to seek a career change after working for many years in administrative jobs.
 I started my journey with a specialization in Web Design and JavaScript.
 Currently, I am doing the META Front-End Developer specialization.
 Once I have obtained that, I will start to look for a job as a Frontend Developer.
 Planning is
-April 2023.
+May 2023.
 Keep your fingers crossed for me.

 - 👀 I’m interested in finding ways for children to learn effortlessly (especially for subjects they don't like at school).
 I have a son who is my test pupil whether he likes it or not...